-If someone close to you faces **excessive force** during an arrest in South Carolina, act **immediately** to protect their rights and seek justice.
-Here’s what needs to be done:
+If someone near you experiences excessive force during an arrest in South Carolina, act right away to defend their rights and pursue justice.
+Here’s what should be done:

 Immediate Actions